Vmervin/minishell/README.md

 - [ ] AND-OR lists ("||" and "&&")

 ### Building
-To build minishell you will need GNU Readline library installed Details on how to do it may be found on [official site](https://tiswww.cwru.edu/php/chet/readline/rltop.html)
+To build minishell you will need GNU Readline library installed.

+Detailed information about installation of GNU Readline provided on [official site](https://tiswww.cwru.edu/php/chet/readline/rltop.html)

 `make` to compile `./minishell` to run